Bell correlations between light and vibration at ambient conditions: Introduction

-\emph{Introduction ---} In the hierarchy of non-classical states, the Bell correlated states represent an extreme.
+In the hierarchy of non-classical states, the Bell correlated states represent an extreme.
 When two parties share such a state, information can be encoded exclusively in the quantum correlations of the random outcomes of measurements between them \cite{bell1964einstein,clauser1969proposed}.
-The strength of such correlations is quantified by Bell inequalities, whose violation demarcates Bell correlated states from less entangled ones \cite{horodecki09,Brunner14,scarani2019}.
+The strength of such correlations is quantified by Bell inequalities, whose violation demarcates Bell correlated states from less entangled ones \cite{Brunner14}.

-Experimental realizations of Bell correlated states --- whether between polarization states of light \cite{freedman1972,AspRog81,zeilinger99}, individual atomic systems \cite{raimond01,chou2007,hofmann2012,blatt_entangled_2008,rempe15}, in atomic ensembles \cite{matsukevich2005,kuzm13,engelsen17}, superconducting ciruits \cite{ansmann2009violation,carlo10}, or solid-state spins \cite{morello16,hensen2015loophole} --- call for isolated systems that strongly interact with a well-characterized probe.
-Even mesoscopic acoustic resonators -- engineered for long coherence times (achieved at milli-Kelvin temperatures), and strongly interacting with light (by integration with an optical micro-cavity) -- have been made to exhibit Bell correlations \cite{marinkovic2018}.
+Experimental realizations of Bell correlated states --- whether between polarization states of light \cite{freedman1972,AspRog81}, individual atomic systems\cite{chou2007,hofmann2012,blatt_entangled_2008}, in atomic ensembles \cite{matsukevich2005,kuzm13,engelsen17}, superconducting ciruits \cite{ansmann2009violation,carlo10}, or solid-state spins \cite{morello16,hensen2015loophole} --- call for isolated systems that strongly interact with a well-characterized probe.
+Even mesoscopic acoustic resonators have been engineered to exhibit Bell correlations \cite{marinkovic2018} thanks to long coherence times (achieved at milli-Kelvin temperatures) and strong interaction with light (by integration with an optical micro-cavity).

-Intriguingly, recent experiments have shown that high-frequency vibrations of bulk crystals \cite{lee2011science,jorio2015,kasperczyk2015,england2016,hou2016,anderson2018} or molecular ensembles \cite{bustard2015,bustard2016,kasperczyk2016,saraiva2017} can mediate non-classical intensity correlations between inelastically scattered photons under ambient conditions (i.e. at room temperature and atmospheric pressure).
+Intriguingly, recent experiments have shown that high-frequency vibrations of bulk crystals \cite{lee2011science,jorio2015,kasperczyk2015,england2016,hou2016,anderson2018} or molecular ensembles \cite{bustard2015,kasperczyk2016,saraiva2017} can mediate non-classical intensity correlations between inelastically scattered photons under ambient conditions (i.e. at room temperature and atmospheric pressure).
 In the pioneering work of Lee et al. \cite{lee2011science}, {two phonon modes in spatially separated bulk diamonds had been entangled with each other by performing coincidence measurements and post-selection on the Raman-scattered photons.
 Recently, leveraging a new two-tone pump-probe method \cite{anderson2018}, it became possible to follow the birth and death of an individual quantum of vibrational energy (i.e. Fock state) excited in a single spatio-temporal mode of vibration in a bulk crystal \cite{tarrago19}.}

 Remarkably, these experiments did not necessitate specially engineered subjects; they reveal fundamental quantum properties of naturally occurring materials.
 Taken together, these developments raise new questions: {Are the correlations spontaneously created between light and vibration during Raman scattering strong enough to violate Bell inequalities?
 How is the vibrational coherence time reflected in the dynamics of the hybrid light-vibration quantum correlations?}